 An investigation of the relevant background of a convicted inmate, designed to act as a sentencing guide for the sentencing judge.

 A period of recommitment, set as a minimum and maximum term of months for each condition of parole as well as most criminal offenses, that a parolee who violates his/her parole may expect to spend in confinement prior to being eligible for reparole.

 The standard of proof for preliminary and detention hearings; is it more likely than not that the violation occurred

 A sentence whereby an individual serves the period of time mandated by the sentencing court in the community under the supervision of either county or state authorities rather than being imprisoned; subject to the terms and conditions imposed by the sentencing court.

 The standard of proof for revocation and violation hearings; does most of the evidence indicate the violation occurred

-A statutorily designated non-violent offender who has been certified by the DOC based on a good conduct record and nonviolent history.
+A statutorily designated non-violent inmate who has been certified by the DOC based on a good conduct record and nonviolent history.

-A state or jurisdiction where the offender is receiving interstate compact supervision.
+A state or jurisdiction where the parolee is receiving interstate compact supervision.